 Procedures for other types of complaints are available.
 If you have an issue regarding:

-- residences, catering, bars, sport, security and day care, please refer to the campus facilities customer complaint procedure
+- if you are a non-student customer and would like to make a complaint about residences, catering, bars, sport, security and day care, please refer to the campus facilities customer complaint procedure

 Help and advice

 Further information and the forms for making a complaint are available to students on the student intranet.

 Please contact the Student Cases Team if you have any questions on the student complaints procedure: